-We spend time on and off throughout the year playing around with recipes to add to our compilation of Thanksgiving and holiday recipes for All She Cooks.
-We try to give our audience what they are looking for.
+We spend time on and off throughout the year playing around with recipes to add to our compilation of Thanksgiving and holiday recipes for All She Cooks too!

 And this year, we created some easy Thanksgiving recipes to help make holiday meal prep hassle free and stress free.
-And it doesn’t get any easier than using your Instant Pot!
+You can start off by browsing these delicious and creative Thanksgiving turkey recipes!

 If you're looking for more ideas to round out your Thanksgiving Day menu, we've got some fantastic recipes that are perfect for the big day:

 Homemade cranberry sauce - classic cranberry sauce that is beyond yum.